camarman/GTRPy/README.md

 2. Gradient, Divergence, Curl and Laplace operations on fields
 3. Partial and Covariant derivatives of the GR Tensors (Christoffel Symbol, Riemann Tensor, etc.)
 4. Including more coordinate systems
-5. Adding a button that prints the equations in LaTeX form

 ## Contributing